Robotic surgery hospital Adyar

 Benefits of Mechanical Thrombectomy

-• Higher chances of independent living at 90 days
+• Higher likelihood of functional independence at 90 days

-• Improved outcomes when combined with IV tPA
+• Improved outcomes when combined with IV thrombolysis in eligible cases

 Risks and Limitations